ejuniosilva/gci-config/README.md

-GCI-Config is a Grails Plugin that allows the developer to specify Configurations in a Global, Class and Instance levels.
+GCI-Config is a Grails Plugin that allows the developer to specify Configurations in a Global (default), Class and Instance levels.
-The plugin uses two tables in the database to store the configurations, theses tables are called Global_Config and Config_Definition.
+The plugin uses two tables in the database to store the configurations, theses tables are called Gci_Config and Gci_Config_Definition.

 GCI-Config was inspired in the same concepts of Commentable Plugin.
 Some methods are injected at the Class (static) and Instance levels.